Doncic, Mavericks fend off late rally to beat Spurs, 122-107

 Mavericks: Doncic fell a rebound shy of his sixth triple-double of the season.
 In just his third season with the Mavericks, Doncic is the franchise leader in triple-doubles with 30. … Dorian Finney-Smith, Maxi Kleber, Dwight Powell and Josh Richardson were because of health and safety protocols.

 Spurs: Starting guard Derrick White missed his 11th straight game after fracturing his left second toe. … The Spurs trailed by 15-plus points for the fifth time this season.
-They have lost each of those games. … San Antonio made seven 3-pointers in the first quarter tonight, which is one shy of its franchise record for a single quarter. … Tre Jones entered the game in the first quarter for his earliest action in his rookie season.
+They have lost each of those games. … San Antonio made seven 3-pointers in the first quarter tonight, which is one shy of its franchise record for a single quarter. … Tre Jones entered the game in the first quarter for the earliest action of his rookie season.
 Jones, who is averaging 2.8 points in 3.6 minutes through five games, did not return after playing two minutes.

 UP NEXT